Nicklason/tf2-automatic/.github/contributing.md

 When contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners or contributors of this repository before making a change.

-All pull requests should be made from and to [the development branch](https://github.com/Nicklason/tf2-automatic/tree/development).
+All pull requests should be made to [the development branch](https://github.com/Nicklason/tf2-automatic/tree/development).
 When a new release is made the development branch will be merged with the master branch.

 ## Styleguides